 Rhubarb adds a pleasant tartness to this jam, and the blueberries provide color and texture.

 We love this rhubarb sauce!!!
-Put it on ice cream, oatmeal, anything!
+Put it on ice cream, oatmeal, or anything!

 Serve this tangy condiment alongside chicken or turkey.
 Or, spread on bread or crackers as an appetizer with goat cheese and apples.